tamer84/infra/README.md

   - If you are creating a new environment: `terraform workspace new {env}`
 6. Now you can execute [terraform plan](https://www.terraform.io/docs/commands/plan.html) to check what is the current status of your resources
 7. If that is the case, execute [terraform apply](https://www.terraform.io/docs/commands/apply.html) (carefully, be sure the changes you see in the plan are the ones you really intend to apply)

-## Resources

-### Axonserver

-Axonserver resource is described in [environment_resources/axon.tf](environment_resources/axon.tf).

-To access the server (the files below mentioned will only be available after you run `terraform apply`):
-* Axon uses TLS on both Dashboard and GRPC ends, to access any of those endpoints you need to have the certificate which is output at [environment_resources/output/axonserver_cert.pem](environment_resources/output/axonserver_cert.pem)
-* Also the server can be accessed via SSH, the key is also exposed in the output folder ([environment_resources/output/axonserver_key.pem](modules/ec2/output/dev/axonserver_key.pem)) (`ssh -i modules/ec2/output/dev/axonserver_key.pem ubuntu@axon.dev.vpp.mercedes-benz.io`)